 - Do not write to the judge unless there are exceptional reasons.
 If you do, you must copy your letter to the other party to ensure that it is clear that you are not behaving in an underhand manner, trying to secretly influence the judge in an underhand way.

 Avoid using legal jargon and writing in an unnecessary legalistic style.
-It is not necessary and often looks foolish.
+It is not necessary and often makes things confusing.
 Alternatives can be found for aforementioned, herein etc

 Remember, a statement is your account, it is written in the ‘first person’.
 Do not refer to yourself as ‘the father’ or "the mother" but as ‘I’ and ‘me’.
 Think twice when using ‘myself’.
 For example: 'there was an argument between his mother and myself' (wrong); 'there was an argument between his mother and me' (correct).